readthedocs/readthedocs.org/docs/index.rst

 * :ref:`feature-docs`
 * :ref:`about-docs`

-Information about development and running your own instance is also available:
+Information about development is also available:

 * :ref:`dev-docs`
 * :ref:`design-docs`